-An interesting way to invest in real estate is by buying foreclosures in Northern Kentucky or Cincinnati.
+An interesting way to invest in real estate is by buying foreclosures in Greater Cincinnati Area or Cincinnati.
 You see it on reality TV shows where investors can pick them up at a low cost, invest some money in repairs and upgrades, then turn around and sell them for a large profit.
-There are five things you should know about buying foreclosures in Northern Kentucky or Cincinnati.
+There are five things you should know about buying foreclosures in Greater Cincinnati Area or Cincinnati.

 Inventory is Dropping

-The first thing you should know about buying foreclosures in Northern Kentucky or Cincinnati is that the overall availability of foreclosed properties is shrinking.
+The first thing you should know about buying foreclosures in Greater Cincinnati Area or Cincinnati is that the overall availability of foreclosed properties is shrinking.
 There are fewer and fewer foreclosures every day, and the ones that are available are getting snatched up by cash buyers that move extremely quickly.
-We can help you locate foreclosures in Northern Kentucky or Cincinnati, give us a call at (859) 412-1940 right now.
+We can help you locate foreclosures in Greater Cincinnati Area or Cincinnati, give us a call at (859) 412-1940 right now.

 Buying at Auction